measuredvoice/ringsail/README.md

 **Service host match regexp:** A regular expression used to determine the social media service being provided by the user when the user pastes a canonical url.
 Checks against the host portion of the URI.

 **Display name template:** A string representation of how the Outlet's binding to a social media account should appear, e.g. "John Smith on Facebook".
-The placeholder `#{account}` is replaced with the account's primary identifier.
+The placeholder `<account>` is replaced with the account's primary identifier.

 **Service url canonical template**: A string representation of how the Outlet's binding to a social media account should appear, e.g. "http://username.tumblr.com".
-The placeholder `#{account}` is replaced with the account id.
+The placeholder `<account>` is replaced with the account id.

 **Account id regex matchers:** These are evaluated in the following order.
 The first to match determines the account id, or else has the stated effect.
 All require the `<id>` capture token to be included in the regular expression.